Blackspo0n/JQuery-ElementStepper/README.md

 ```

 # Options
- * childElement - *default*: div - specify the type of the childelements
+ * childElement - *default*: div - Specify the type of the childelements
  * prev - *default*: null - Hold the jQuery object of the prevbutton
  * next - *default*: null - Hold the jQuery object of the nextbutton
- * easing - *default*: 'swing' - The animation type that shhould be used for the contant change
+ * easing - *default*: 'swing' - The animation type that should be used for the content change
  * duration - *default*: 500 - The duration of the animation